HOGENT-Web/csharp/chapters/installation/slides/presentation.md

 - <a href="https://git-scm.com/download/linux" target="_blank">Download for Linux</a>

 2. Install* (for Windows)
-  - Double click the installer
+  - Double-click the installer.
-  - Follow the GIF on the next slide
+  - Follow the GIF on the next slide.
   > Else you're gonna have a bad time...
   - Restart your PC.

 > *Recording provided on the next slide.

 ---
-### GIT - Installation workflow
+### GIT - Installation Workflow
 <video controls width="85%" class="center">
   <source src="images/git-install.mp4" type="video/mp4">
 Your browser does not support the video tag.